 - Judgements, and changes in judgements, in applying AASB 15 that significantly affect the determination of the amount and timing of revenue from contracts with customers.
-In particular, the timing of satisfaction of performance obligations and the transaction price and the amounts allocated to performance obligations; - Methods used to recognise revenue from performance obligations satisfied over time, and an explanation of why the methods used provide a faithful depiction of the transfer of goods or services; - Significant judgements made in evaluating when a customer obtains control of promised goods or services for performance obligations satisfied at a point in time; - Information about the methods, inputs and assumptions used for determining the transaction price, assessing whether an estimate of variable consideration is constrained, allocating the transaction price, measuring obligations for returns, refunds and other similar obligations;
+In particular the timing of satisfaction of performance obligations and the transaction price and the amounts allocated to performance obligations. - Methods used to recognise revenue from performance obligations satisfied over time, and an explanation of why the methods used provide a faithful depiction of the transfer of goods or services. - Significant judgements made in evaluating when a customer obtains control of promised goods or services for performance obligations satisfied at a point in time. - Information about the methods, inputs and assumptions used for determining the transaction price, assessing whether an estimate of variable consideration is constrained, allocating the transaction price, measuring obligations for returns, refunds and other similar obligations. - Judgements in determining the amount of the costs incurred to obtain or fulfil a contract with a customer, and the method it uses to determine the amortisation. - Closing balances of assets recognised from the costs incurred to obtain or fulfil a contract with a customer, by main categories of assets, and the amount of amortisation and any impairment losses recognised in the reporting period. - The fact the entity elected to use the following practical expedients: existence of a significant financing component for contracts of one year or less (AASB 15.63); and/or directly expensing incremental costs of obtaining a contract.